SAP-samples/btp-cf-multitenant-extension/prepare/mission-prerequisites/README.md

 See [Entitlements and Quotas](https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/00aa2c23479d42568b18882b1ca90d79.html?locale=en-US).

-**Optional:**
+> **Note**
+>

-Instead of developing the application locally, you can use **SAP Business Application Studio** for a cloud-based development.
+>Instead of developing the application locally, you can use **SAP Business Application Studio** for a cloud-based development.

-When dealing with failover and performance in a productive setup, you would like to run multiple instances of the application.
+>When dealing with failover and performance in a productive setup, you would like to run multiple instances of the application.
 Therefore, you would need additional instances of the Cloud Foundry runtime.

 ## Prerequisites for SAP HANA Cloud